 - Be My Eyes – This is an app designed to support persons who are blind, or have low vision.
 The app is not a translation software or voice recognition, but rather, it connects people with low vision, or people who are blind with sighted volunteers.
 At present, there are 35,000 users on this site, and 500,000 volunteers.
 It’s well on its way to becoming a great success.

 - Avaz – This app is specifically for children on the Autism Spectrum Disorder.
-Developed in Australia, it enables kids to communicate using pictures.
-While this app is only for children, it may prove to be highly empowering for those kids who live with speech/communication challenges.
+Developed in India, it enables kids to communicate using pictures.
+It can be used by kids and adults.It has picture and keyboard modes to support both types of communication.It may prove to be highly empowering for those kids who live with speech/communication challenges.

 - RogerVoice – This app is for people in the Deaf Culture, or for persons who are Hard of Hearing.
 This clever app transforms speech into readable text, so that a person can read what another person is saying on the other end of the phone.
 It launched in 2015 for Android devices.